tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ---
 layout: posts
 Excerpt:  "Microsoft 365 enumeration, spraying and exfiltration - TeamFiltration in the spotlight"
-title:  "Detecting Microsoft 365 enumeration - TeamFiltration in the spotlight"
+title:  "Microsoft 365 enumeration, spraying and exfiltration - TeamFiltration in the spotlight"
 last_modified_at: 20@#-03-13T15:59:57-04:00
 ---